MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/secure-data-privacy.md

 Any deployed data governance solution should restrict who can search for restricted data in the catalog.

-You should also consider implementing Microsoft Entra-ID conditional access for all data assets and services, and just-in-time access for restricted data to enhance security.
+You should also consider implementing Microsoft Entra ID conditional access for all data assets and services, and just-in-time access for restricted data to enhance security.

 ## Encryption